GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
+> ### There are some basic techniques to control complexity.
+Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
 >
-> ~ *Martin Fowler*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts